CrimsonAS/gtkplatform/README.md

   **A:** That's fine.
 Keep using what you are using today, and pretend this doesn't exist.

+* **Q:** Why is this any better than a theme for Qt which looks like a gtk+ theme?

+  **A:** These are separate, but related concerns.
+If I was just interested in getting the contents of a window to look like the contents of a Qt window, then sure, a theme/style plugin alone would be more than sufficient.

+  More importantly than the contents of the window, though, I want consistency on the level of things underneath theming too.
+For instance, using this, you get transparent Wayland support that looks and works good *right now* without having to fix the numerous desktop-related pieces that are missing from QtWayland.
+  You get consistent high DPI support.
+You get window resizing that doesn't flicker, unlike that of the xcb platform plugin.

+  Longer term, I have even bigger goals than this.
+I want to be able to use platform-native features like GNotification, GtkHeaderBar, app menus, and more.
+  I'd also like to look into mapping GtkGesture into something that Qt applications can make use of, so pinch/rotate/etc all work in the same way across all desktop applications.

+  Most of this isn't realised yet, as for the time being I'm focusing on the "basics", but in the longer term I expect it will come.
+In the short term, this is about a more consistent, more usable out-of-the-box desktop experience.

 * **Q:** Are you changing Qt's API?

   **A:** No. Your existing Qt applications of today will work with this with the